steadylearner/Rust-Full-Stack/README.md

 [![Rust Router Example](https://www.steadylearner.com/static/images/post/web/rust-tera.png)][How to use Rust Tera for undefined paths]

 1. [How to use Rust Tera for undefined paths]
+2. [How to make Rust JSON Webservice with YouTube API]

 ## Full Stack